MikeRow/BananoPHP/README.md

 - NanoCLI

-  class for interfacing to node CLI
+  class for interfacing to Nano node CLI

 - NanoRPC

-  class for interfacing to node RPC
+  class for interfacing to Nano node RPC

 - NanoRPCExt